jannis-maier/EdgeIntegrationCellExercise/exercises/ex3/README.md

 <br>![](/exercises/ex3/images/changesenderaddress.png)

-14. Navigate to the Receiver tab and change the following parameter values:
+14. Switch to the Receiver tab and change the following parameter values:

 <br>In the "Address" field, copy and paste:
 ```yaml